Minor variation application types

 MIV-2 (Notification and Do-and-tell)

 - You may submit only one MIV-2 application at any one time.
-However, you can bundle several MIV-2 type changes in one MIV-2 application.
+Multiple MIV-2 type changes may be bundled in this application.

 Fees and turnaround time